Krolang/Anacuei/Docker.md

 We will use Docker to run the firmware for the router, DNS server, and the Domain Blocking, allowing our entire network infrastructure to be contained within a single computer.
 In theory, we could use Docker to implement any sort of infrastructure we want; we can configure a VPN, an Encrypted Mail Server, Proxies, an amnesic Log Server, or even a tor relay, all with a couple of commands.

-I plan to publish a dockerfile for those less technologically inclined, but this guide should contain everything you need to build the dockerfile yourself.
+I plan to publish a Dockerfile for those less technologically inclined, but this guide should contain everything you need to build the Dockerfile yourself.

 # Installation
 For this Project, I installed Docker from the Command line on Ubuntu.
 I've been told it is smoother on Fedora Linux, but I knew my way around Ubuntu well enough, and I planned to add Onionshare to the host OS, to allow file transfer over the tor network.
 This didn't end up working, so I plan to put it into another container.